spamdaemon/zone/README.md

 A module can only be configured once and only if the module has not been used for lookups yet.

-## Defining values
+## Defining Values and Object in a Module

+A module allows the definition of private, protected, and publicly accessible values.
+The defined values can be actual values, or functions that provide the value (factory or constructor functions).
+Private values can only access from within other values or functions in the same module.
+Protected values can be seen by child modules (and grand-child modules).
+Public values are accessible from anywhere.

+When defining values with constructor or factory functions, then they are eligible for injection.
+Once a name is bound to a value, it cannot be changed.
+The constructor or factory functions are only executed once, to define value.

 ### Module.definePrivate(name,...)
+Define a privately accessible value.
+The value maybe either a value, function, or a constructor.

 ### Module.defineProtected(name,...)
+Define a protected value.
+The value maybe either a value, function, or a constructor.

 ### Module.export(name,...)
+Define a public or exported value.
+The value maybe either a value, function, or a constructor.

 ### Module.factory(name,function)
+Define a privately accessible value via a factory function.
+The factory function will be executed and its return value is bound to the value of the factory function.

 ### Module.protectedFactory(name,function)
+Define a protected value via a factory function.
+The factory function will be executed and its return value is bound to the value of the factory function.

 ### Module.exportFactory(name,function)
+Define a public or exported value via a factory function.
+The factory function will be executed and its return value is bound to the value of the factory function.

 ### Module.service(name,constructor)
+Define a privately accessible value via a constructor function.
+The constructor function is used to construct the object that is associated with the name.

 ### Module.protectedService(name,constructor)
+Define a protected value via a constructor function.
+The constructor function is used to construct the object that is associated with the name.

 ### Module.exportService(name,constructor)
+Define a public or exported value via a constructor function.
+The constructor function is used to construct the object that is associated with the name.

 ### Module.value(name,value)
+Define a privately accessible value.
+The value is bound to the name as-is.

 ### Module.protectedValue(name,value)
+Define a protected value.
+The value is bound to the name as-is.

 ### Module.exportValue(name,value)
+Define a private or exported value.
+The value is bound to the name as-is.

 ## Module Extensions

 ### Module.interceptor(name,function)

 It is possible to extend or modify existing module objects by intercepting their creation.
 The name is that of an object in the module and the function is an injectable function that returns a function of a single parameter, which is the module object.
 The following contrived example illustrates how interceptors can be used.

 Assume the basic module is define in some file, greeting.js
 ```js